Is The Euphoria Back In Dubai Real Estate Market?

 - Category: Real Estate

 In 2008, amidst signs of subprime crisis which decelerated the global economy, Cityscape Global, the largest business to business real estate investment and development event was held at Dubai World Trade Center on 6-9 October.
-Three weeks prior to the event, Lehman Brother and Meryl Lynch went bankrupt in USA.
+Three weeks prior to the event, Lehman Brother and Meryl Lynch went bankrupt in the USA.
 As a result, the global economy was subject to a financial crisis.
-However, in some spheres there was belief that Dubai’s real estate market may defy the newly emerging gloomy trends and throw some pleasant surprise.
+However, in some spheres there was belief that Dubai real estate market may defy the newly emerging gloomy trends and throw some pleasant surprise.

-There were obvious reasons for such euphoria as the real estate market in (Dubai) UAE was performing and yielding great results from the period of last five years (2004-08).
+There were obvious reasons for such euphoria as the Dubai real estate market in the UAE was performing and yielding great results from the period of last five years (2004-08).
 Dubai, considered as the bridge between the emerging and developed markets, was seen as a symbol of luxury lifestyle mega projects.
 It was known for rolling out grand projects with unmatched pace and vigor.